orx0815/openJfx-jcrbrowser/README.md

 https://github.com/edvin/fxlauncher

 ***
-## ToDo: github actions for win/mac/linux builds
+## github actions for win/mac/linux builds

-tbc
+When you're logged into GitHub, you can go to
+ >Actions > Workflow_for_your_machine > last run > Artifacts
+and download the binary.

 ***